Dinesh2650/Mod7_Counter/README.md

 Suggest modifications in the design, specifically in the reset logic or flip-flop control signals.
 Provide feedback or alternative designs for a more efficient solution.

-Future Goals
-Once the issue is resolved, the plan is to:
-Document the solution.
-Extend the counter to other modulo ranges.
-Implement the same design in other digital logic simulators like Logisim.

 Simulation Instructions
 Visit the Falstad Circuit Simulator.